What Makes Huntington Electrical Work Different

 Things We Think About on Every Huntington Job

 North Shore salt air.
 Homes within a mile of Huntington Harbor, Lloyd Harbor, or Cold Spring Harbor see meaningful salt exposure.
-Standard panel will fade faster here. standby generator (generator), standby generator (Generac), or real rewire are the right calls.
+Standard panel will fade faster here. standby generator (generator), standby generator (Generac), or full home rewire are the right calls.

 Historic district review.
 Portions of Huntington village are in a local historic district with architectural review for exterior changes.
 We have handled the paperwork for several houses here and we know the review board's preferences (rewire shingles, certain color palettes, specific trim details).